chudkowsky/howcryptoworksbook/Chapter_02_Ethereum_Ecosystem.md

 **Standardization** enabled Ethereum's composability revolution.
 ERC-20 tokens, ERC-721/1155 NFTs, and the Ethereum Name Service created interoperable building blocks that developers could combine in unexpected ways, leading to the DeFi explosion and beyond.

-**The Merge** transformed Ethereum from energy-intensive mining to elegant proof-of-stake, where validators stake 32 ETH to participate in consensus through slots and epochs.
+**The Merge** transformed Ethereum from energy-intensive mining to elegant proof-of-stake, where validators activate with 32 ETH and, since Pectra (EIP-7251), can have a maximum effective balance of 2048 ETH per validator.
 Economic finality typically occurs within about 12.8 minutes, while slashing mechanisms ensure honest behavior. **Restaking** through EigenLayer extends this security to additional protocols, though it introduces correlated risks that users must carefully consider.

 **Scaling** happens primarily through rollups—optimistic systems that use fraud proofs with seven-day exit delays, and ZK systems that use validity proofs for immediate finality.
 EIP-4844's blob transactions dramatically reduced data availability costs, paving the way toward full danksharding.
 Alternative data availability solutions like Celestia and EigenDA provide additional options with different trust assumptions.